 Second, how do you heat your home?
 If you have a natural gas-burning furnace or you’re not sure, select “natural gas”.

-If you have more precise information on these variables (for example, from a solar contractor’s bid), you can recalculate your estimated bill by entering new assumptions in the boxes below.
+In the above calculations, we have chosen a solar PV system size that produces 100% of your annual electricity consumption.
+We have also assumed optimal tilt and azimuth for your system.
+If you have more precise information about your site (for example, from a solar contractor’s bid), you can recalculate your estimated bill by entering this information in the boxes below.
 Otherwise, just skip to the next section.